ngneat/reactive-forms/README.md

 control.value$
   .pipe(diff())
   .subscribe(value => {
-    // value is updated only if it has been changed });
+    // value is emitted only if it has been changed, and only the changed parts.
+  });
 ```